 Does a literal interpretation of the Bible require a young universe?
 Author Gorman Gray says, “No,” as he confronts many damaging yet widely accepted assumptions about the young age of the universe.
 At the same time he defends Flood geology, recent creation of life and literal, consecutive, 24 hour days of biosphere preparation as described in Genesis.
 Simple, difficult to refute interpretive devices force the issue to a showdown in this controversial but insightful treatise.
+The book title has been changed from Genesis Chapter One (as below) to The Genesis Fortress: Satanically Attacked – Triumphant in the End.
+Also see the 1996 book titled The Age of the Universe: What Are the Biblical Limits?
+Chapter one of that book is persuasive and included in its entirety.
+Check from “Book Contents,” The Age of the Universe on this home page.

 Shalom, Hello, Bonjour, Dakota, Namasthe, Konnichiwa, Aloha, Salam, Ni hao

 Read this perfect harmony of science and a literal Genesis.
-A better way to interpret Genesis One with testable proof – – We claim the ONLY, ONLY satisfactory harmony between demonstrable science and the literal text of Genesis and all the related creation passages.
+A better way to interpret Genesis One with testable proof – – We claim the ONLY, the ONLY satisfactory harmony between demonstrable science and the literal text of Genesis and all the related creation passages.

 Above is the book cover for the 200 page book entitled Genesis Chapter One – Scientifically Accurate and Surprisingly Simple by Gorman Gray.
 Below is the text of the 16 page booklet summarizing the 200 page book.
 Please read this short summary and forward it to someone who needs it.